chinmaybandapalli/chinmaybandapalli.github.io/_pages/cv.md

 * Analyzed and tuned 8 onboard noise detectors using an oscilloscope (50% increase in sensitivity) to ensure proper noise detection.
 * Repaired dozens of broken/loose sockets in the chamber’s ports and buses using crimping tools for proper electrical contact and functionality with its peripherals.

+Extracurriculars
+====
+Marine Robotics Group | Electrical Team Member | Sept.
+2024 – Present
+* Constructed a functional electrical block schematic using KiCAD for the half-scale autonomous marine robot for the Microtransat competition.
+Currently prototyping on breadboards before manufacturing a permanent PCB.
+* Designed a light tower system that relays information about the robot’s status/ failures that will later be programmed through firmware.
+* Developing skills in PCB Design (KiCAD), power electronics, firmware development (ESP32), and electronic test equipment

 Skills
 ======